 So you’re turning 65.
 Congratulations!
 It’s time to start taking advantage of your Medicare benefits.
 And just how do you do that?

-Medicare has four parts, A through D. Part A pays for hospitalization, and most eligible people don’t have to pay premiums for it.
-Part B covers doctor fees, outpatient care, home health care and preventive screenings for cancer, glaucoma, diabetes and other diseases.
-Part B has a monthly premium, which for most beneficiaries is $104.90 this year.
+First, a quick overview of the benefits.
+Medicare Part A pays for hospitalization, and many eligible people don’t have to pay premiums for it.
+Part B covers doctor fees, outpatient care, home health care, screenings for cancer, glaucoma, diabetes and other diseases, and other medical services.
+Part B has a monthly premium, which for most beneficiaries is $115.40 in 2011.

-If you already get benefits from Social Security or the Railroad Retirement Board, you’ll automatically get Part A and Part B starting the first day of the month you turn 65.
+In most cases, if you’re already getting benefits from Social Security or the Railroad Retirement Board, you’ll automatically get Part A and Part B starting the first day of the month you turn 65.
 (If your birthday is on the first day of the month, Part A and Part B will start the first day of the prior month.)

-If you aren’t getting Social Security or RRB benefits (because, for instance, you’re still working), you need to sign up for Part A and Part B.
+If you aren’t getting Social Security or RRB benefits (because, for instance, you’re still working), you’ll need to sign up for Part A and Part B.

 It’s easy to do.
 You can sign up by calling Social Security at 800.772.1213.
-If you’re 65 or older, you can also apply online for Part A (if you don’t have to pay premiums) and Part B by clicking here.
+If you’re 65 or older, you can also apply online for Part A (if you don’t have to pay premiums) and Part B at www.socialsecurity.gov/retirement.
 The whole process can take less than 10 minutes.

 You can sign up when you’re first eligible for Part B. If you’re eligible for Part B when you turn 65, you have a seven-month window that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.

-If you wait until the last four months of the initial enrollment period, your start date for coverage may be delayed as long as three months.
+If you wait until the last four months of your initial enrollment period, your start date for coverage may be delayed for as long as three months.
 You may also face a penalty in the form of a higher Part B premium.

 If you didn’t enroll in Part A and/or Part B when you were first eligible because you were employed and covered under a group health plan based on that employment, you have a special enrollment period.
 That means you can sign up any time while you or your spouse are working and you have employer or union group coverage.
 Or you can enroll during the eight-month period that begins after your employment ends or your group health coverage ends, whichever happens first.